RafaelCarreres/Aki-In-Time/privacy/index.md

 - sell or share user data

-## Children's Privacy

-Aki does not knowingly collect personal information from anyone, including children under 13.

 ## Changes to This Policy

 This Privacy Policy may be updated from time to time.